ansys/pyhps/examples/python_uv/README.md

 # Prerequisites
 In order for the example to run, `uv` must be installed and registered on the scaler/evaluator.
-Instructions to this end can be found [here](https://docs.astral.sh/uv/getting-started/installation/).
+Installation instructions can be found [here](https://docs.astral.sh/uv/getting-started/installation/).

 Once uv is installed, the application must be registered in the scaler/evaluator with the following properties: